Democrats fume that White House isn’t demanding tax hikes in debt fight

 “You’re negotiating against yourself if you’re not asking for something.”

-The White House has rejected the idea that the administration is not fighting for revenue raisers, saying it’s made clear, both publicly and behind closed doors, that it wants tax hikes to be a part of the final package — and it wants Biden’s Democratic allies help in applying the pressure on Republicans to accept those terms.
+The White House has rejected the idea that the administration is not fighting for revenue raisers, saying it’s made clear publicly and behind closed doors that it wants tax hikes to be a part of the final package — and it wants Biden’s Democratic allies to help apply the pressure on Republicans to accept those terms.

 “They just said revenue is off the table.
 Well, revenue is not off the table,” Biden said Sunday during a press briefing in Japan.
 “We are willing to cut spending, as well as raise revenue, so people start paying their fair share.”